 - What will inflation look like?

 This arbitrary number gets even more complicated when a significant percentage of your net worth is made up of employee stock options or other employer equity.
 As we touched on, options can be a way to grow the wealth you need to fund a retirement plan.
 Still, you need to be careful and manage your risk of overexposure.

 To do that, you need to understand your retirement timeline.

 Consider Your Timeline to Retirement

-Most generally accepted investment strategies point to the fact that owning a single stock is more risky than holding many stocks.
-Risky in this sense means subject to greater market volatility.
+Most generally accepted investment strategies point to the fact that owning a single stock is riskier than holding many stocks.
+Risky, in this sense, means subject to greater market volatility.

-Holding a significant percentage of your net worth in a single stock increases the likelihood that will be exposed to market volatility.
-The net result of single stock volatility may be wild swings the value of your stock options.
+Holding a significant percentage of your net worth in a single stock increases the likelihood that you will be exposed to market volatility.
+The net result of single stock volatility may be big swings the value of your stock options.

 For example, say you set your arbitrary savings goal at $2,000,000 — and the day comes when your assets reach that $2,000,000 goal.

 But what if the entire $2,000,000 is made up of a single stock position?
 And what if shortly after reaching your $2,000,000 goal, that stock price drops 50% and the value of your options plummets from $2,000,000 to $1,000,000?
 How would this make you feel?